 Departmental Fellowships and Prizes

 The Government Department annually awards three undergraduate prizes and two fellowships to support student research projects or internships.
-The Mavrinac prize is given to seniors and are normally announced at the Department’s reception for graduating seniors and their parents on Commencement Weekend.
-The Dubord Award is given to seniors, the Peterson Award is given to juniors, and the Ling and Mackenzie Fellowships may be awarded to a junior or a sophomore.
-All are normally announced at the Spring Goldfarb Dinner.
+The Mavrinac Prize is given to seniors and is normally announced at the department’s reception for graduating seniors and their parents on Commencement Weekend.
+The Dubord Award is given to seniors, the Peterson Award is given to juniors, and the Ling and Mackenzie fellowships may be awarded to a junior or a sophomore.
+All are normally announced at the spring Goldfarb Dinner.

-Applications for the Ling and Mackenzie Fellowships for Jan Plan 2023 will be live on this DavisConnects webpage on September 27, 2022.
-Students will submit a general application (please visit the DavisConnects student funding page to prep all essay questions and application materials) and then answer the following question before October 15, 2022 at 11:59 PM EST.
+Applications for the Ling and Mackenzie Fellowships must be submitted through the DavisConnects webpage.
+Students will submit a general application (please visit the DavisConnects student funding page to prep all essay questions and application materials) and then answer the following prompt:

 - 2019: Carlo Macomber & Ellie Krossa